loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 yarn deploy:extdev
 ```

->The above command will **compile and then deploy** our smart contract to the Extdev testnet.
+>The above command will **compile and then deploy** our smart contract to the Loom Testnet.

 ## Testing

-Run this command below to send transactions to the smart contract deployed to `extdev`:
+Run this command below to send transactions to the smart contract deployed to Loom Testnet:

 ```test